mrmxf/opentsg-widgets/README.md

 fill a map.
 This widget allows 4+ colours to be used in the interest of computational speed for large objects.

-- `colors` - a list of TSG colors.
-The algortihim will use the least amount of colors required.
+- `colors` - a list of TSG colors, it must be an array of four string or more.
+The algorithm will use the fewest amount of colors required.

 ### framecount

-Produces a four number long frame number, for where the test card is in a pattern.
+Produces a four number long frame number, for where the test card is in a sequence of patterns.

 ### Noise